Government / Public Benefits Michigan EBT Program (Bridge Card)

 • Transitioned live call volume from the offshore provider with no service disruption

 This wasn’t a lift-and-shift.
 It was a ground-up build — recruiting, training, systems, processes, and quality assurance — delivered in a community that had never hosted a contact center operation at this scale.
+The work didn’t just move from offshore to domestic — it moved to a community that needed it.

 The Impact